 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have an infection.

-- Very bad and sometimes deadly side effects have rarely happened during and within 24 hours after the infusion.
-Tell your doctor if you have any bad effects during or within 24 hours after the infusion.
+- Side effects have happened during the infusion and within 24 hours after the infusion.
+Sometimes, these can be very bad or life-threatening.
+Tell your doctor if you have any bad side effects during or within 24 hours after the infusion.